As we start a new year, here is a look back at the world of social media. Keep these statistics in mind as you create your social media plan for 2017!

 Social Media Usage Statistics

 1. Facebook continues to be the most widely used social media platform, with 79% of American internet users.
-Based on total population, (not just internet users) 68% of U.S. adults are on Facebook.
+Based on total population, (not just internet users) 68% of U.S. adults (you know, your customers) use it.
+What are you waiting for?
+Start advertising on Facebook already!

 3. 76% of Facebook users visited the site daily during 2016, with over 1.6 billion daily visitors, compared to 70% of daily usage in 2015.